thoughtspot/thoughtspot.github.io/_admin/users-groups/about-users-groups.md

 share them with users and groups, as described in the topic [Data security]({{
 site.baseurl }}/admin/data-security/sharing-security-overview.html#).

+The following table shows the intersection of user privilege and ability:
 {% include content/security-matrix.md %}

 ## Related information